General (India)

 General is a four-star general officer rank in the Indian Army.
 It is the highest active rank in the Indian Army.
 General ranks above the three-star rank of lieutenant general and below the five-star rank of field marshal, which is largely a war-time or ceremonial rank.

 A general may be referred to as a full general or four-star general to distinguish them from lower general officer ranks like lieutenant general and major general.
 The equivalent rank in the Indian Navy is admiral and in the Indian Air Force is air chief marshal.

-As of 2022, there are two serving full generals in the Indian Armed Forces, General Anil Chauhan, the Chief of Defence Staff and Chairman, Chiefs of Staff Committee, and General Manoj Pandey, the Chief of the Army Staff.
+As of 2024, there are two serving full generals in the Indian Armed Forces, General Anil Chauhan, the Chief of Defence Staff and Chairman, Chiefs of Staff Committee, and General Upendra Dwiwedi, the Chief of the Army Staff.

 History

 The first Indian to hold the rank of full general was K. M. Cariappa.
 He was promoted to the acting rank of General when he took over as the Commander-in-Chief of the Indian Army on 15 January 1949.
 All the chiefs of the Indian Army after him, have been full generals.

 Since 1950, it has been a tradition for the President of India to award the chief of the Nepalese Army with the honorary rank of General of the Indian Army.

 The rank is held by the Chief of the Army Staff (COAS), the professional head of the Indian Army, and may also be held by the Chief of Defence Staff (CDS).
 Until 1 January 2020, when the post of Chief of the Defence Staff (CDS) was established, the COAS was the only officer to hold the rank of full general.
 Upon the creation of the post and the appointment of General Bipin Rawat as the first CDS, there were two serving full generals for the first time in Independent India.